Why people hire reputation management companies

 At this point, you probably understand that ORM isn’t a cheap quick fix.
 So what exactly do you get for your monthly check?

-The best ORM companies don’t offer templated solutions.
+The best reputation management companies don’t offer templated solutions.
 Instead, they draw from an arsenal of online reputation management strategies to solve search-related problems.

 I’ll be completely honest: Some of our strategies are closely-guarded secrets, so I won’t discuss them in this article.
 Only our clients have complete visibility into our process.
 However, I can share the most widely-used strategies to get results, many of which we deploy at scale for our own clients through our proprietary software.